core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Providing the management keying material that a new endpoint requires to participate in the rekeying process, consistent with the key management scheme used in the group joined by the new endpoint.

-* Updating the Group ID of its OSCORE groups, upon renewing the respective Security Context.
+* Updating the Gid of its OSCORE groups, upon renewing the respective Security Context.

 The Group Manager may additionally be responsible for the following tasks: